Greece Travel Guide

 Sigri Arts: Painting and Writing Workshops

 Silver seaTomas Watson is a British artist who has lived and worked in Greece since 1994.
 He studied at the Slade School of Fine Art in London.
 In 1998, he won the BP Portrait Award and was subsequently commissioned by the National Portrait Gallery to paint the author John Fowles.
 This portrait is in their permanent collection.
 Efrosini Camatsos (Cindy Kamatsou) is both an academic scholar and a writer of fiction.
 She received her B.A. in English from Wesleyan University, her masters in European Literature at the University of Oxford, and her Ph.D. in Modern Languages at the University of Cambridge.
 Her first novel Beneath the Surface, the tragicomic story of a woman who survived the German occupation of her village by helping the Nazis confiscate olive oil, was published in Greek translation by Livanis in 2010, and her second novel, The Duct-Tape Diary, is a coming-of-age novel set in Mississippi.
 Their summer programs cater to every skill level, from absolute beginner to semi professional.
 The only requirement is a passion to create and an openness to push beyond your limits.
-For more information see their website
+For more information see their Facebook Page

 Sigri: A Quick Review